 Stock Up on Staples

 Now that you’ve cleaned out your pantry, it’s time to determine what you need to re-stock.
+If you bake as much as we do, you'll want to shop from our big bags and bundles selection on Amazon.
 Everyone will have different pantry staples, but here is a good list to get you started:

 - Granular Swerve

 - Confectioners Swerve